 2. Masonboro Island

 Masonboro Island is right off the coast of Wilmington and has the distinction of being the state’s longest barrier island at 8.4 miles.
-Much of the island consists of the Masonboro Island Reserve and is a North Carolina State Natural Area.
+Much of the island consists of the Masonboro Island Reserve which is a North Carolina State Natural Area.

 As you explore these natural areas, you’ll see various ecosystems including sand dunes, salt marshes, shrub vegetation and tidal flats and these areas are home to many bird species, nesting sea turtles, raccoons, foxes and deer.